cloudfoundry-incubator/kubecf/doc/rfd/rfd/0008/README.md

 ## Motivation

-The *Roadmap* project can be used used to track the features that the team decided to engage with, which phase they are and when they may come available.
+The *Roadmap* project can be used used to track the features that the team decided to engage with, which phase they are in and when they may come available.

 The goal is to provide the community with a glimpse of our main features to come, the problem(s) that they are solving and how the team is planning to implement them.